 As mentioned in the lay down command, your dog must master the stay command so it learns to stay where it is left.
 A stay command is important and comes handy when you want your dog to stay immobile and in place.
 Just imagine you are mopping the floor and you do not want your dog to leave paw prints all over, what to do?
 Teach him to stay!

-How to each it: the stay command can be taught to dogs in both sit or lay down positions.
-I personally use the ''sit, stay'' for short stays and the ''lay down, stay'' for longer stays.
+The stay command can be taught to dogs in both sit or lay down positions.
+I personally use the ''sit, stay'' for short stays, and the ''lay down, stay'' for longer stays.
 With your dog sitting or laying down tell him to ''stay'' with your hand's palm open facing the dog.
 Then step away.
 If your dog follows you take him by the collar and reposition him, repeating the order.
 Start with brief stays from small distances and then set them farther and for longer times.
 When the stay is over call your dog to you, praise and reward with a tasty treat.
-Always remember to release your dog from a stay when the command is over, a simple ''Well done'' or ''Ok'' should suffix.
+Always remember to release your dog from a stay when the command is over, a simple ''well done'' or ''ok'' should suffice.

-Another life saving and essential command is the ''drop it ''command.
-Basically this command tells your dog to drop anything from its mouth.
-I have found it a life saver as I have had my dogs drop from their mouths cigarette butts, dead mice, sharp sticks and even left over food that may have been spoiled.
-This command is not hard to teach as long as your make it convenient for the dog to drop whatever is in its mouth.
+Another life-saving and essential command is the ''drop it ''command.
+Basically, this command tells your dog to drop anything from its mouth.
+I have found it a lifesaver as I have had my dogs drop from their mouths cigarette butts, dead mice, sharp sticks, and even leftover food that may have been spoiled.
+This command is not hard to teach as long as you make it convenient for the dog to drop whatever is in its mouth.

-How to teach it: Start with a toy.
-Give your dog a toy and then offer a high value treat.
+Start with a toy.
+Give your dog a toy and then offer a high-value treat.
 The dog will drop the toy in exchange for the treat.
-As soon as the dog drops the toy, say ''Drop it'' Then praise and give the treat immediately while taking the toy.
+As soon as the dog drops the toy, say ''drop it."
+Then praise and give the treat immediately while taking the toy.
 Then upgrade using different toys and then moving to something more valuable than a toy like a large piece of bread.
-As soon as the dog attempts to eat the bread and has it in its mouth offer something more valuable than bread like hot dogs or pieces of steak.
-The dog will learn only if you offer treats that are more valuable than the item you give the dog, yet, in an emergency the dog will drop anything because it has learnt to do so.
+As soon as the dog attempts to eat the bread and has it in its mouth offer something more valuable than bread, like hot dogs or pieces of steak.
+The dog will learn only if you offer treats that are more valuable than the item you give the dog; yet, in an emergency, the dog will drop anything because it has learnt to do so.